California's Oak Fire destroys at least 55 structures as it burns more than 17,000 acres near Yosemite National Park – KION546

 California’s Oak Fire has burned through more than 17,200 acres and destroyed at least 55 structures since it ignited near California’s Yosemite National Park Friday, as fire crews battle overwhelmingly dry conditions and steep terrain, officials say.

-Crews made progress in their effort to rein in the fire Monday, slowing the burn’s expansion after the blaze exploded over the weekend, though it is still just 16 percent contained, state fire management agency Cal Fire said.
+Crews made progress in their effort to rein in the fire Monday, slowing the burn’s expansion after it grew rapidly over the weekend, though it is still just 16 percent contained, state fire management agency Cal Fire said.
 More than 2,400 structures are still threatened, according to the agency.

 “It was a successful day for aircraft and firefighters, resulting in minimal growth on the fire,” Cal Fire said Monday evening, adding, “Crews continue to construct control lines and extinguish hot spots along existing lines.”

-Nearly 3,000 fire personnel are tackling the blaze, deploying air and land efforts including two dozen helicopters, 302 fire engines and 82 bull dozers, according to Cal Fire’s Monday night update.
+Nearly 3,000 personnel are tackling the fire, deploying air and land efforts including two dozen helicopters, 302 fire engines and 82 bulldozers, according to Cal Fire’s Monday night update.

 But challenging terrain and abundant dry vegetation fueling the fire has complicated efforts to tamp down its growth, Cal Fire spokesperson Captain Keith Wade told CNN Monday.